 Until I couldn’t.

 So I decided to go with 3 different designs on 3 different pumpkins instead.
 The first was still writing out the beginning of “The Raven.”
-I used Sharpie oil based paint pens for all of these, by the way.
+I used Sharpie Oil-Based Pant Markers (affiliate link) for all of these, by the way.
 I measured out and drew guidelines lightly in pencil, then just started writing.
 Writing on a pumpkin is a little tricky.
 They are bumpy.
 And my cursive is decent, but it’s pretty no-frills; I think this would have looked better were I a more flowery handwriting kind of person.

 I went with a web and spider for pumpkin #2, and I have to say that’s the one I’m the least pleased with.
 I couldn’t think of anything I was particularly excited about for the last pumpkin, but I remembered that I had a gold sharpie sitting around, and decided to bust it out and just do some simple stripes.
 I felt a little lame going with something so basic, but I really like the end result.